ckanofskySchool/Collin.Github.io/_portfolio/Planning.md

 ---
 ## Goals

 I have been working on the brainstorming and planning for this project for over half a year, and these are the realistic goals I have set for myself in order to consider this porject a success.
+This project takes inspiration from the recent (Starship)[https://www.starship.xyz/] robots which deliver food around college campuses.
+The main difference between the two projects though is that the robopack with carry backpacks instead and have a very different control and system layout.

 ### Basic Build Goals